Title

 Republic Act No. 3266 fixes the salaries of provincial officials in the Philippines, provides for the provision of quarters for provincial governors, and allows for the reimbursement of travel expenses for certain officials.

-Yes.
-If the salary of provincial officials has been increased by this Act and the province incurs an overdraft or operating expenses exceed revenue collections, the President, upon recommendation of the Secretary of Finance, may reduce the salary of said officials to the maximum rates fixed for the next lower class of province.
+Upon recommendation of the Secretary of Finance, the President may reduce the officials’ salaries to the maximum rates fixed for them in the next lower class of province.

-One-half of their salaries is paid out of national funds and the other half paid out of the funds of the province concerned.
+One-half is paid out of national funds and the other half from the funds of the province concerned (for the provincial auditor, provincial health officer, assistant provincial auditor, and assistant provincial health officer).

-Yes.
-If not resident in the provincial capital, they are entitled to reimbursement of their actual and necessary travel expenses from their place of residence to the place where the provincial board holds its sessions, going to and returning from said sessions.
+If they are not residents of the provincial capital, they are entitled to reimbursement of actual and necessary travel expenses from their place of residence to the place where the provincial board holds its sessions, when going and returning.

 Analyze Cases Smarter, Faster